abinit/abinit/doc/installation.md

-Although the presently implemented building tools should be powerful enough to succeed to make the binaries without you giving such information, it has been seen that on a significant number of platforms, it is still better to give them.
+Although the presently implemented building tools should be powerful enough to succeed to make the binaries without you giving such information, it has been seen that on a significant number of platforms, it is still better to specify them explicitly.
 Indeed, you might generate a clearly suboptimal executable, executing slowly, or with downgraded capabilities.

-Supposing that you are in the lucky case where the build system is able to find all the information, then the build of ABINIT is very simple.
+Supposing that you are in the lucky case where the build system is able to find all the information, then building ABINIT is very simple.
 Issue:

   * "configure -q" or "./configure -q" (or first create a tmp directory, then "cd tmp", then "../configure -q").
   * "make" (or "make -j<n>" for compiling with <n> processors on a SMP machine, e.g. "make -j4" for four processors).
 Might take dozen of minutes.